-She has regularly appeared on television, – on breakfast programs, the Drum and Q & A, and spent many years in the Canberra press gallery reporting and interpreting politics.
-With her more than 25 years’ experience across newspapers, radio and television, Madonna is a sought-after facilitator, Master of Ceremonies and speaker.
-Thinking on her feet in an interview with the prime minister, calming the anger of a talkback caller or interviewing leading CEOs are skills she has used to advantage in traveling around Australia moderating hypotheticals or facilitating conferences on topics as varied as leadership, education, politics, business, resources, the law, tourism and the environment.
+Madonna’s regularly appeared on television, – on breakfast programs, the Drum and Q & A, and spent many years in the Canberra press gallery reporting and interpreting politics.
+That’s helped create a demand for facilitating and moderating panels, giving keynote speeches and acting as an emcee.
+Thinking on your feet in an interview with the prime minister, calming the anger of a talkback caller or interviewing leading CEOs are skills she’s learnt in newsrooms – but now puts to use traveling around Australia moderating hypotheticals or facilitating conferences on topics as varied as leadership, education, politics, business, resources, the law, tourism and the environment.

-A fellow of the prestigious World Press Institute, Madonna has served as a visiting fellow at the Queensland University of Technology, and on the Walkley Advisory Board for Journalism.
-She has completed a Diploma in Company Directorships, through the Australian Institute of Company Directors and is currently on two not-for-profit boards.
-She is chair of the Queensland anti-cyberbullying taskforce.
+A fellow of the prestigious World Press Institute, she’s also served as a visiting fellow at the Queensland University of Technology, and on the Walkley Advisory Board for Journalism.
+With a university degree focused on journalism, she’s since done a Diploma in Company Directorships, through the Australian Institute of Company Directors, and served on several boards.
+Currently Madonna serves as deputy chair on a university-related board.